-Mutual Funds: These investments consist of non-publicly traded mutual funds and are valued at fair value using NAV, which is determined by the administrators of the funds and is used as a practical expedient to estimate fair value.
-The NAV is based on the fair value of the underlying assets held by the mutual funds, less any liabilities, and then divided by the number of units outstanding.
+Investment Funds - These investments are valued at fair value using the net asset value (NAV), which is determined by the administrators of the funds and is used as a practical expedient to estimate fair value.
+The NAV is based on the fair value of the underlying assets held by the investment funds, less any liabilities, and then divided by the number of units outstanding.
 This practical expedient would not be used if it is determined to be probable that the fund would sell the investment for an amount different from the reported NAV.